romanrios/mostrimaker/README.md

 # 🧿 Mostri Maker

-Brighten up these monsters' faces by customizing them however you like!
+Brighten up the faces of these monsters by customizing them however you like!
 A simple and mobile-friendly game.

+¡Alégrale la cara a estos monstruos personalizándolos como más te guste!
+Juego sencillo y compatible con dispositivos móviles.

 Game created for the Global Game Jam 2024.
 Theme: "Make me laugh".

+• AI-generated characters using the ideogram.ai website

+• Music composed in FL Studio.

 Design, programming and music by Román Ríos.